sensu/sensu-alpha-documentation/06-checks-and-assets.md

 ```

 ### Silencing
-TODO: basic description of how silenced entries work

 Silenced entries are used to supress event handler execution, effectively muting
 notifications for an event.
 Check events can be silenced by subscription, check